 Opening Session/Healing Retreat

 Friday, January 20 – Saturday, January 21

 “Freedom Ain’t Free: The Fight for Black Freedom”

 “Don’t Hate the Player, Hate the Game: Civics 101”

 “Can’t Create Change From the Sideline: Running for Office and Working on a Campaign”

-“Movers, Shakers, and Gatekeepers: Boards, Commissions, and Civil Service Roles”
+“Movers, Shakers and Gatekeepers in Government: Boards, Commissions and Civil Service Roles”

 “Yo Seat Ain’t Safe: Advocacy and Lobbying”

 Saturday, March 4

 Full participation and attendance is required for the duration of the cohort.
 The Collective is designed to be an interactive experience and the material covered builds on each topic weekly.
 We understand that life happens, so if you are unable to attend every session and graduation in its entirety, we encourage you to apply in the future.